mpluswow/wow-modding/DiscordBots/readme.md

 pip install discord.py
 pip install aiohttp
 ```

-## Installation
-To set up this bot, you'll need to install a few Python packages.
-Follow the steps below to install each package individually.

 ## Prerequisites
 Python 3.7 or higher is required to run this bot.
 Ensure you have pip (Python package installer) installed.